Methods

 // This is why for the same parameter name, we can have multiple parameter ids.

-// The parameter archive will contain data even for parameters removed from the MDB
+// The parameter archive contains data even for parameters removed from the MDB.

 interface ArchivedParameterInfo {